James Little, M.Ed., M.A., C. Psych., President

 Dr. Challis holds a Ph.D.in psychology from Carleton University and has practiced as a Registered Psychologist for the past eighteen years in the Toronto area.
 He attained his B.Sc. from the University of Toronto and M.Sc. from the University of Calgary.
 He has worked in various professional capacities including within a Provincial Psychiatric Hospital as a psychologist and Director of Quality Management and Program Evaluation.
 He has provided rehabilitation psychology services and supervision for graduate students and professionals seeking registration with the College of Psychologists.
 Dr. Challis has worked for the past fifteen years within a private practice as a registered clinical psychologist providing therapy, treatment planning and assessments.
 Dr. Challis is a member of the College of Psychologists of Ontario and a member of the Canadian Psychological Association.

-Julie A. Brown, M.S.W., Co-director of Adler Trauma Psychotherapy Program
+Julie A. Brown, M.S.W., Dean of Psychotherapy, Co-director of Adler Trauma Psychotherapy Program

 Julie Brown is a Psychotherapist with experience spanning over fifteen years providing services and developing training programs for therapists and clients in the mental health field.
 Her MSW (Clinical Focus) is from Wilfrid Laurier University.
 She joined the Adler Faculty in 2011 to develop and implement the certificate program in Trauma Psychotherapy.
 A dynamic group leader, presenter and consultant, Julie has delivered keynote addresses and provided workshops in the areas of Attachment, Trauma Impact, Domestic Violence, and Psychobiological influences of Stress on Health.
 Julie also maintains a private practice in Guelph specializing in working with individuals, couples and families who are struggling with relational difficulties due to depression, anxiety and trauma.